These are our answers. If you don’t find what you’re looking for, please use our contact form.

 Universal markup support is definitely coming.
 We probably have most of them on our list already.
 Please tell us what you need and how you are using it.

 Please use the built-in crash reporter to send us a message.
 Adding your e-mail address and a description of what happened really helps.
-If the crashes persist or the app hangs, please use the form below to send us an e-mail.
+If the crashes persist or the app hangs, please use the contact form to send us an e-mail.

 There may be several causes for iCloud not syncing properly.
 Please try the following steps, as they may already solve the problems (and not just for Ulysses, but for other iCloud enabled apps as well):